 In chapter 13 bankruptcies only, a debtor may be permitted to avoid or “strip” the second mortgage (and any other subordinate mortgage liens) if the appraised value of their primary residence is less than the pay-off balance of their first mortgage.

-Assuming that you qualify for a chapter 7 bankruptcy and that the equity in your home can be protected, then in order to keep your primary residence, you must be current on your mortgage(s) payments at the time of filing the bankruptcy petition.
+Assuming that you qualify for a Chapter 7 bankruptcy in Columbus, or anywhere in Ohio, and that the equity in your home can be protected, then in order to keep your primary residence, you must be current on your mortgage(s) payments at the time of filing the bankruptcy petition.
 If so, then you will reaffirm that secured debt by completing a reaffirmation agreement.
 You will continue making your mortgage payments to the creditor in the same amount and at the same interest rate.

 Assuming that you qualify for a chapter 7 bankruptcy and that the equity in your vehicle can be protected, then in order to keep your vehicle, you must be current on your auto loan payments at the time of filing the bankruptcy petition.
 If so, then you will reaffirm that secured debt by completing a reaffirmation agreement.
 You will continue making your loan payments to the creditor in the same amount and at the same interest rate.
 Another option involves Redemption.
 In certain cases, you may be allowed to “refinance” or redeem your auto loan based on its fair market value as opposed to the existing pay-off balance.